-Years ago, Esci did an early '80's model of the van.
+Esci did an early '80's model of the van first introduced in 1983.
 This is the Paris Dakar version, but other than molded body colors and decals, all the kits were the same otherwise.
 I've found four versions so far- this, the molded-in-yellow Hertz version, and two plain versions, molded in red and burgundy.

 It is 'just' a curbside kit, but it does feature opening front doors and an opening rear cargo door.
 Interior and chassis detail are pretty good too- I'm reminded of similar-vintage Fujimi and Aoshima kits in those areas.
 The only parts that might not be quite up to snuff are the head and taillamp lenses, which have mounting tabs and pins (respectively) which remain visible after assembly.
 And I can't say this is universal, but every Esci Transit I've seen has had the decal sheet stuck to the instruction sheet at this point.
 That being said, the decals are well-printed.